Skip to main content

 We will not accept SBIR/STTR applications that include clinical trials under the current Omnibus Solicitation.

-Preclinical Drug Discovery & Development
+Preclinical Drug Discovery and Development

 • Innovative platforms for identification and prioritization of targets for therapeutic intervention with clear clinical impact, such as those that are:

-• Implicated for disease
+• implicated for disease

 • Tools and technologies to enable high-throughput screening of compound activity on currently “non-druggable” targets